Vietnam

 During my two weeks in Hoi An, I discovered a culinary paradise that goes beyond the famous phở, bánh mi, bún chả, and bánh xèo.
 This ancient town offers a delightful array of local dishes that showcase fresh greens, herbs, fish, and meat sourced from nearby islands and farming villages like Cham Island, Tra Que Vegetable Village, Ba Le Well, and Cam Nam Village.

-Once a bustling trading port, Hoi An’s cuisine is a harmonious blend of Chinese, French, and Japanese influences, that’ll definitely take your tastebuds on a culinary tour!
-The town’s history as a major spice trading port is evident in its richly spiced dishes and a meal here is never complete without the ubiquitous chili sauce, fresh lemon, mint and coriander leaves, and chilies.
+Once a bustling trading port, Hoi An’s cuisine is a harmonious blend of Chinese, French, and Japanese influences, which will definitely take your tastebuds on a culinary tour!
+The town’s history as a major spice trading port is evident in its richly spiced dishes, and a meal here is never complete without the ubiquitous chilli sauce, fresh lemon, mint, coriander leaves, and chillies.

 Just on day 1, I realized that Hoi An Ancient Town is a food lover’s paradise – with everything from elegant Vietnamese restaurants to charming riverside food stalls, boutique cafes, and street carts, selling delicious local snacks, noodle bowls, curries, and hotpots, coconut coffee, iced latte, a variety of ice cream and much more.